Home

 Awards

-The Ring o' Brodgar was originally surrounded by the deep circular ditch typical of a henge monument.
+We know without a shadow of a doubt that the Ring of Brodgar was originally surrounded by the deep circular ditch, typical of a henge monument.
+Sections of the ditch were excavated in 1973, and again in 2008,

-Cut into bedrock, around 4,700 cubic metres (11,000 tonnes) of rock had to be quarried to create the ditch - a momentous task estimated to have taken 80,000 man-hours.
+Cut into bedrock, it has been estimated that around 4,700 cubic metres (11,000 tonnes) of rock had to be quarried to create the 380 metre long ditch - a momentous task previously estimated to have taken 80,000 man-hours.

-These days the ditch is wider than it was, erosion at the edges widening it to around ten metres, twice the original width.
+Today, the ditch is much shallower than it was.
 Despite this, it is still possible, with a little imagination, to stand at the Ring's south-eastern entrance causeway to visualise how the site originally looked.

 Bank, or no bank?

-There is no trace of a bank today - something which would be unlikely if the bank was constructed of the quarried rock from the ditch.
+There is no trace of any bank today - something which would be unlikely if the bank was, as has been suggested by some, constructed from the rock quarried from the ditch.

-However, given that both the Standing Stones o' Stenness and Maeshowe both had encircling banks, some suggest that Brodgar was the same.
+However, given that both the Standing Stones of Stenness and Maeshowe both had encircling banks, some contest that Brodgar was the same.

 However, theories abound, with some suggesting that any bank kept the ceremonies held within the ring "private" while others feel that it may have had some function in the site's use as an astronomical observatory.